 - Extract all of them within a folder:

-- Will result in a bunch of .csv files of the data.
-These can be deleted or filed elsewhere
+- Will result in multiple .csv files of the data.
+These can be deleted or filed elsewhere.

-- Will result in Attachments folder with all attachments.
+- Will result in an Attachments folder with all attachments.
 You will need these.
-Make sure they are all in the same folder
+Make sure they are all in the same folder.

-- Will result in Documents folder with all documents.
-If migrating these, you will also need these
+- Will result in a Documents folder with all documents.
+If migrating these, you will also need these.

 Attachments Data.csv: Export all current attachments in Data Loader.
 Exclude the column “Body” from the export.